oracle/coherence-operator/docs/samples/coherence-deployments/elastic-data/external/README.md

    Then type `bye` to exit the `console`.

-1. Inspect the Elastic Data FlashJournal files
+1. Ensure the Elastic Data FlashJournal files exist

    Issue the following to exec into one of the Coherence pods and list the files used by Elastic Data.